Medical Professionals – What to ask?

 "Young boy sitting at desk using magnifying reader to do schoolwork."

 Low Vision Exam.
 What is it?
 Who Needs it?
-What comes next?
+What Comes Next?

-This content is also available in: Español (Spanish)Low vision exams improve the quality of life for anyone with impaired vision.
+Low vision exams improve the quality of life for anyone with impaired vision.
 Students and youth with blindness or low vision often need classroom accommodations.
 These adjustments, like choice in seating, can be simple.
-But often, tools such as reading glasses or bifocal lenses are required to magnify […]
+But often, tools such as reading glasses or bifocal lenses are required to magnify printed materials.
+People of all ages with […]

 Read more